open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 </MapContainer>
 ```

-The component itself calculate the `maxHeight` and `maxWidth` according to the map view padding and optional `horizontalGap`and `verticalGap` to avoid content overflow.
-In this case, the css property `overflow` is set to `hidden` to the map anchor component.
-If no `verticalGap` is configured, a default vertical gap of `30px` will be used.
+The component itself calculates the `maxHeight` and `maxWidth` according to the map view padding and optional `horizontalGap`and `verticalGap` to avoid content overflow.
+In this case, the CSS property `overflow` is set to `hidden` to the map anchor component.
+If no `verticalGap` is configured, a default vertical gap of `30px` is used.

-> NOTE: Please add the container anchor-points before other components to get the correct tab order.
+> NOTE: To get the correct tab order, add the container anchor-points before other components.

 ### Map configuration

 Register a service providing `map.MapConfigProvider` to configure the contents of a map.
 Such a provider is typically located in an app.

-Example: Simple configuration how to register a service providing `map.MapConfigProvider`.
+Example: Configuration to register a service providing `map.MapConfigProvider`.

 ```js
 // YOUR-APP/build.config.mjs